Downtown Reno Makeover

 From Arlington Street bridge to the Lake street bridge, each bridge has a concept to dramatically light it at night, casting golden and purple hues over the Truckee River.

 The project is being funded solely by donations, for the City Council does not have the budget required to complete the project.
-Funding has already been secured for the Wingfield Park pedestrian bridge lighting, however funding is needed for the street bridges.
+Both Wingfield pedestrian bridges have the new lighting installed. .

 Realizing that some of the bridges may be replaced for flood control purposes or because of their age, a ingenious plan was developed to light the majority of bridges without actually attaching lighting to the street bridges.
 That way if they are replaced, the new bridge can be lit with minimal adjustments/construction.